stormpath/stormpath-documentation/source/auth_n.rst

 .. note::

-  In order for the flow to succeed, you must configure Stormpath to request the ``profile`` scope.
+  In order for the flow to succeed, Amazon requires that you  specify a scope.
+This example only shows one of the possible scopes.
+For more information see the `Amazon Documentation <https://developer.amazon.com/public/apis/engage/login-with-amazon/docs/customer_profile.html>`__.

 Imgur
 ++++++++